Domicile: Enquiries into domicile status: Period of independent domicile

 Change of intention without change of residence

-It is possible for an individual to have acquired a domicile of choice in a territory towards which he or she has subsequently lost the intention to remain indefinitely, for example because they have later married, re-married, suffered ill health or come into considerable wealth.
+It is possible for an individual to have acquired a domicile of choice in a territory towards which they have subsequently lost the intention to remain indefinitely, for example because they have later married, re-married, suffered ill health or come into considerable wealth.
 A lack of intention to remain at present does not, in itself, prove a lack of such intention in the past.

-Where an individual is living in the UK merely because he or she is working here for a limited period, at the end of which he or she intends to return to his or her homeland, the individual will not become domiciled within the UK while he or she is working here unless it becomes clear that his or her intentions have changed and that the individual intends to remain here indefinitely.
+Where an individual is living in the UK merely because they are working here for a limited period, at the end of which they intend to return to their homeland, the individual will not become domiciled within the UK while they are working here unless it becomes clear that their intentions have changed and that the individual intends to remain here indefinitely.

 If the period during which an individual anticipates remaining in the UK is limited by an event the timing of which is imprecise, such as ‘making a fortune in business’, the nature of such a contingency might be sufficiently vague to lead to the conclusion that the individual has acquired a domicile of choice here.